ngzhenghui94/exif-photo-blog-01/README.md

 _⚠️ READ BEFORE PROCEEDING_

-> _Usage of this feature will result in fees from OpenAI.
+> _Usage of this feature may result in fees from Groq.
 When enabling AI text generation, follow all recommended mitigations in order to avoid unexpected charges and attacks.
-Make sure your OpenAI secret key environment variable is not prefixed with NEXT_PUBLIC._
+Make sure your Groq API key environment variable is not prefixed with NEXT_PUBLIC._

-1. Setup OpenAI
+1. Setup Groq
-   - If you don't already have one, create an [OpenAI](https://openai.com) account and fund it (see [this thread](https://github.com/sambecker/exif-photo-blog/issues/110) if you're having issues)
+  - If you don't already have one, create a [Groq Cloud](https://console.groq.com) account
-   - Generate an API key and store in environment variable `OPENAI_SECRET_KEY`
+  - Generate an API key and store in environment variable `GROQ_API_KEY`
    - Setup usage limits to avoid unexpected charges (_recommended_)
 2. Add rate limiting (_recommended_)
    - As an additional precaution, create a [Vercel KV](https://vercel.com/docs/storage/vercel-kv/quickstart#create-a-kv-database) store and link it to your project in order to enable rate limiting—no further configuration necessary